26 minute read

 import numpy as np

-We first import the math functions for sine, cosine and tangent to use when calculating our matrices, and the constant pi for converting the angle of view to radians.
-We also use the numpy.array function to create NumPy arrays for each of our matrices.
-This gives us an advantages of less memory use, shorter processing times, and access to the @ operator for easy matrix multiplication.
-Instead of unpacking each matrix and calculating the product manually, we can simply do product = matrix1 @ matrix2.
+We first import the math functions for sine, cosine and tangent to use when calculating our matrices, and the constant $\pi$ (pi) for converting view angles to radians.
+Here we use the numpy.array function to create NumPy arrays for each of our matrices.
+This gives us access to the performance benefits of the NumPy library as well as the @ operator for easy matrix multiplication.
+Without the @ operator, we would need to unpack each matrix and calculate the product manually, but with NumPy we can simply multiply matrices like this matrix1 @ matrix2 instead.

-Add the next code to matrix.py for defining the class and a method for the identity matrix.
+Add the following code to matrix.py for defining the class and its method which gives the identity matrix.

 class Matrix: